Colombia presidential race to runoff; leftist vs businessman

 Associated Press

-BOGOTA, Colombia (AP) — A leftist former rebel and a populist businessman took the top two spots among the six candidates in Colombia’s presidential election Sunday and headed to a runoff showdown in June.
+BOGOTA, Colombia (AP) — In a blow to Colombia’s political class, a leftist former rebel and a populist businessman took the top two spots among the six candidates in the country’s presidential election Sunday and headed to a runoff showdown in June.

 Leftist Sen. Gustavo Petro led the results with just over 40% of the votes, while independent real estate tycoon Rodolfo Hernández finished second with more than 28%, election authorities said Sunday evening.
 A candidate needed 50% of the total votes to win outright and the run-off election.